 For information about visas, please check the Visa Services section of the U.S. Department of State website.

 The abandonment of lawful permanent resident status is irrevocable.
 An individual who relinquishes lawful permanent resident status must qualify again for such status.
 Therefore, one should give careful thought to abandoning lawful permanent resident status.

 If you wish to abandon your permanent residence and relinquish your Permanent Resident Card (Green Card), please contact us by sending us a written statement, by regular mail or e-mail, or come into the office for further instructions.

 Mexico is a Hague Adoption Convention Country.

-For specific information on intercountry adoptions and procedures please see the Department of State website, and the Adoption section of the USCIS website which can be found to your right under Related Links.
+For specific information on intercountry adoptions and procedures please see the Department of State website, and the Adoption section of the USCIS website.

 U.S. citizens that reside in Mexico and are in possession of a Mexico Migration Form 2 or 3 (FM2/FM3) may file a Petition for Alien Relative (Form I-130), by mail or in person at the above address.

 U.S. immigration offices overseas do not accept or process Naturalization applications from U.S. Lawful Permanent Residents (LPRs).
 See the Citizenship section of the USCIS website for Naturalization eligibility criteria and the proper filing procedures.